JChoi2527/Ankikado/README.md

 Made it for myself for some discrete studying, decided to share if anyone else wanted it :)

 ## Linux Installation
-Run the installation script from the Ankikado folder:
+Run the installation script from the Ankikado folder (pip3 must be installed):

 ```
 chmod +x install.sh